hmito/esj72web/web/regist_information.md

 	- The registration fee is “free” for university undergraduates and below (including junior high and high school students) as audience members, who can register on the conference platform after January 6, 2025.
 - Please also read [Other Notes](#other-notes) when registering.

-## Proposals
+## Proposals for Presentations and Sessions
-You can apply for General Presentaions, Symposia, and Workshops at the below link.
+You can apply for Regular Presentaions, Symposia, and Workshops at the below links.
 Please read the description of each session (links in the table below) and [Other Notes](#other-notes) before applications.

 **[[Go to Application site]](https://iap-jp.org/esj/conf/login.php)**